Sennen Cove Lifeboat Station: 1994 onwards

 In 1994 an ILB was added to the station.
 This is kept in the boathouse.
 When it was to be launched it was craned onto the slipway and taken down to the water on a carriage, but a new slipway was provided to make launching the ILB easier at low tide.
-At the same time the boathouse was modified to take a longer boat, and in 2001 the roof was removed and a new one installed ready for the receipt of a taller, faster lifeboat.
+At the same time the boathouse was modified to take a longer boat, and in 2001 the roof was removed and a new one installed ready to receive the taller, faster lifeboat.
 New crew facilities were installed at the same time.
+The construction works to accommodate the Tamar lifeboat cost £4 milliom.